 implementation grant application.
 This grant would ultimately help improve water supply reliability and create a new source of potable water in the San Juan Groundwater Basin.

-Support for Tentative Orders Regarding the South OC Wastewater Authority & Doheny Desalination Project
+Letter of Support for Tentative Orders Regarding the South OC Wastewater Authority & Doheny Desalination Project

 The San Diego Regional Water Quality Control Board recently released Tentative Orders #s R9-2022-0005 & R9-2022-0006 relating to the Wastewater Authority & Doheny Desalination Project for public review.
 SOCEC urges support for these orders due to the critical need for a reliable, local and safe drinking water supply.